corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/external-messaging/_index.md

 2. Manually create a Kafka topic for each route returned in `externalMessagingRouteConfiguration.currentRoutes.routes`.
 In the example above, create a topic named `ext.B5C16DBC7BB5.external_app_v1.receive`.
 For more information, see the [Manual Bootstrapping]({{< relref "../deployment/deploying/manual-bootstrapping.md">}}) section.

 3. Listen to the Kafka topic for messages using the `kafka-console-consumer` command.
-Login to the pod or container that is running Kafka and execute the following:
+Log in to the pod or container that is running Kafka and execute the following:
    ```
    kafka-console-consumer --topic <topic-nam> --from-beginning --bootstrap-server localhost:9092
    ```